groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 - cache: when a cache is defined as using the database as a cache backend, TYPO3 CMS will automatically create the relevant cache tables.

-- system information: there exists tables storing information about sessions, both frontend and backend ("fe\_sessions" and "be\_sessions" respectively), a table for a central registry ("sys\_registry") and quite a few others.
+- system information: there exist tables storing information about sessions, both frontend and backend ("fe\_sessions" and "be\_sessions" respectively), a table for a central registry ("sys\_registry") and quite a few others.